Transport-Protocol/CaDSPracticalExamVS/README.md

 Call `git clone https://github.com/Transport-Protocol/CaDSPracticalExamVS` to create local repo.

 #### Implementation hints
-In the source folder JUNIT test can be found as implementation hints.
+Implementation hints can be found in the `src/cads/test/junit` folder.

 #### For more information see
 https://github.com/Transport-Protocol/CaDSPracticalExamVS/wiki